AmineAfia/verifiers-ts/verifiers-ts/README.md

 # verifiers-ts

-TypeScript implementation of the verifiers framework for building RL environments and evaluations with AI SDK integration.
+TypeScript implementation of the verifiers framework by Prime Intellect to build RL environments and evaluations with AI SDK integration.

 ## Overview